 COUN 520 Theories and Models of Counseling and Personality introduces students to the primary theoretical models of personality theory and counseling practice, including psychodynamic, affective, cognitive behavioral, humanistic, interpersonal, multicultural, integrative, and systems theory.
 A focus on evidence-based practices that incorporate diversity issues with population-specific approaches is a significant feature of this course.

-Emphasis is on the importance of students recognizing belief systems that accurately reflect their own personal style and to recognize strategies and approaches likely to be most successful with a particular client population.
+Emphasis is on the importance of students recognize strategies and approaches likely to be most successful with a particular client population.
 Students will utilize case conceptualization to demonstrate their understanding of theoretical foundations as the basis of clinical practice and to evaluate and assess clinical situations for implementation of therapeutic interventions that are appropriate with diverse individuals, groups, and families.
 (3 credit hrs)